Transitive Group Actions: (IM)PRIMITIVITY and Semiregular Subgroups: Existence of imprimitivity block systems

-Let $G$ be a transitive permutation group on a finite set $X$ containing an abelian semiregular subgroup $H$.
 Generalizing the notion of a mixer of a bicirculant introduced in Section~\ref{sec:one}, we say that $g \in G$ is a {\em mixer relative to} $H$ (in short, a {\em mixer} when the subgroup $H$ is clear from the context), if the orbits of $H$ are not blocks of imprimitivity for $\la g \ra$.
-The following corollary is just a rephrasing of a special case of Theorem~\ref{thm:Extreme}(ii) into the mixers language.
+The following corollary is just a rephrasing of a special case covered in Theorem~\ref{thm:moregeneral} into the mixers language.

 \begin{corollary} Let $G$ be a transitive permutation group on a finite set $X$ containing an abelian semiregular subgroup $H$ with a prime number of orbits, and let $\Gamma$ be a $G$-invariant digraph with symbol $\S$.
 If $G$ has a mixer relative to $H$, then for any eigenvalue $\lm \neq \val(\Ga)$ such that $\chi_0 \in K_{\S,\lm}$ we have $K_{\S,\lm} \neq \{ \chi_0\}$. \end{corollary}